Jemima Goldsmith: Marriage to Imran Khan

 She wrote in a 2008 article for The Times that she "over-conformed in [her] eagerness to be accepted" into the "new and radically different culture" of Pakistan.
 Goldsmith stated that prior to her conversion to Islam she was technically Anglican but "was made familiar with Jewish traditions", since her paternal grandfather Frank Goldsmith was German Jewish.
-During her marriage, her Jewish heritage was used by Khan's political opponents to question their credibility in Pakistani politics, especially concerning accusations that they supported the Jewish lobby.
+During her marriage, her Jewish heritage was used by Khan's political opponents to question their credibility in Pakistani politics, especially concerning accusations that they supported the so-called Jewish lobby.

 Goldsmith has two sons from her marriage to Khan: Sulaiman Isa (born 1996) and Kasim (born 1999).

 In 1999, she was charged in Pakistan with illegally exporting Islamic era antique tiles.
 She said that the charge was a fabrication to harass and damage her husband, but nevertheless left Pakistan to stay with her mother for fear of incarceration.
 After General Pervez Musharraf overthrew elected Prime Minister Nawaz Sharif in a coup d'état in 1999, the Ministry of Culture and Archaeology verified the tiles were not antiques, and the court dropped the charges, allowing her to return to Lahore.

 Goldsmith supported her husband as he became more involved in his Pakistan Tehreek-e-Insaf party.

-On 22 June 2004, it was announced that the couple had divorced ending the nine-year marriage because it was "difficult for Jemima to adapt to the political life of Imran Khan in Pakistan".
+On 22 June 2004, it was announced that the couple had divorced, ending the nine-year marriage, because it was "difficult for Jemima to adapt to the political life of Imran Khan in Pakistan".
 The marriage ended amicably.
-Khan has said the six months leading to the divorce and the six months after were the hardest year of his life.
-After the divorce, Goldsmith returned to Britain with the former couple's two sons.
-According to the divorce settlement, Khan's boys visit him in Pakistan during their school holidays, and when he comes to London to see them he stays with his former mother-in-law, Lady Annabel Goldsmith.
-According to Jemima Goldsmith, she and Khan remain on good terms.
-While she was married, she was described as being shy, but also modest, stylish and levelheaded.
+Khan has said the six months leading to the divorce and the six months after were the hardest year of her life.
+After the divorce, Goldsmith returned to Britain with their two sons.
+According to the divorce settlement, Khan's boys visit him in Pakistan during their school holidays and, when he came to London to see them, he used to stay with his former mother-in-law, Lady Annabel Goldsmith.
+According to Jemima Goldsmith, she and Khan remained on good terms.

-Goldsmith retained "Khan" as her family name until December 2014, when Imran Khan married news anchor Reham Khan, but she has continued to be credited as Jemima Khan on work projects.